A personal recollection of childhood to 1990

 After leaving college, I initially became primarily a soloist, and I conducted research to see what harp repertoire had been performed at the Wigmore Hall in London over the previous ten years, and set about breaking new ground in terms of repertoire in order to create a rationale for my own future concert performance opportunities.
 I never forgot my Welsh roots, however, and much of my research was centred on Welsh harpists, especially Blind John Parry from the 18th century, and John Thomas from the 19th century.
 I professionally recorded a selection of their original compositions for the first time on a set of two vinyl LPs – both became highly acclaimed, and are still being played on radio today.

 I have discovered neglected and out-of-print music whilst searching for long-forgotten gems.
 I have always been actively involved in contemporary music, and I have commissioned many new pieces by composers in a wide spectrum of musical genres.
 I’ve played in Chamber groups, accompanied choirs, performed as a concerto soloist, given master-classes, researched, and taught.
 I created the first ever Integrated Harp Studies course in Britain, for Trinity Laban Conservatoire of Music and Dance, and I have my own private teaching studio.
-In 1990 I became Principal Harpist of the BBC Symphony Orchestra, and life took on a whole new meaning… working with the best orchestral colleagues, conductors, and composers in the world, travelling widely, and playing in the brilliant BBCProms each year.
-I will be relinquishing this position in April 2018…but I am never short of ideas for future creativity with my wonderfully versatile instrument.
+In 1990 I became Principal Harpist of the BBC Symphony Orchestra, and life took on a whole new meaning.
+I worked with the most eminent conductors and composers in the world, travelling widely, appearing on radio and television, and recording regularly, and playing in the amazing BBC Proms each year.
+I relinquished the BBCSO position in April 2018…but I have never been short of ideas for creativity with my wonderfully versatile instrument!